How to Increase Running Stamina For Beginners – 12 Ways

 I ended up with shin splints that sidelined me for weeks.

 Not just beginners who are guilty of this.
-Even for those already in decent shape, have perfect technique, and have $200 shoes, running will always be a high-intensity, high-impact exercise.
+Even if you’re already in shape and have great shoes, running’s still a pretty intense, high-impact sport.

 Not much we can do about that.